jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="fields-choices-datalist" %}

-The "datalist" selector allows users to choose a selection from a list or enter a value of their own.
-This uses the browser's built-in "autocomplete" interface, which can be more accessible than the [`combobox`], but it also causes any input to filter the displayed choices.
+The "datalist" selector is a text box with a pop-down list of suggestions that allows users to choose a selection from that list or enter a value of their own.
+This selector is good when users are more likely to enter values of their own, especially when compared to the [`combobox`] which sometimes conforms the user's input into a matching choice.

+This uses the browser's built-in "autocomplete" interface, which is more [accessible](/docs/accessibility.html) than the [`combobox`], but it still isn't perfect.
+The "datalist" selector doesn't display a list of choices by default.
+If the field is empty, then clicking on the field, or pressing the down arrow key while having the field selected, will cause the choices to show.
+Any input in the field filters the list of choices.
+There is also no way to show all of the choices without clearing all of the input from the field.

+it also causes any input to filter the displayed choices.

 ## <a name="combobox"></a>Multiple-choice combobox